Unity-Technologies/ml-agents/.github/ISSUE_TEMPLATE/discussion---installation-and-setup.md

 ---

-For discussions, please post in [ML-Agents Unity Forum](https://forum.unity.com/forums/ml-agents.453/) instead of creating a Github issue.
+For installation and initial setup questions, please post in [ML-Agents Unity Forum](https://forum.unity.com/forums/ml-agents.453/) instead of creating a Github issue.
 Include steps to reproduce, error logs, and any other relevant information about your versions and platform.